-Like high strength Aluminum alloys most of the new high temperature alloys require new processing routes.
+Most of these new high temperature Aluminum alloys require new processing routes like advanced powder processing.
 Additionally processes like squeeze casting are in use for the production of particle reinforced Metal-Matrix-Composites.

 The aim of these new processes is to obtain a finer microstructure and higher strength.
 The rapidly solidifying processes allow a higher solubility of alloying elements because of the higher cooling rate.